Independence of $\ell$ for the supports in the Decomposition Theorem: Introduction

 \begin{anitem} Let $X$ be a $k$-scheme.
 We say that $X$ is \textit{essentially smooth} if $(X_{\ol{k}})_{\red}$ is smooth over $\ol{k}$.
 When $k$ is perfect (e.g.\ a finite field), this is equivalent to $X_{\red}$ being regular.
-An $\ell$-adic lisse sheaf is sometimes called an \textit{$\ell$-adic local system}. \end{anitem}
+A $\Qlb$-lisse sheaf is sometimes called an \textit{$\ell$-adic local system}. \end{anitem}

 \begin{anitem} Let $X$ be a $k$-scheme, and let $Z$ be an essentially smooth irreducible locally closed subscheme of $X$.
 Let $j:Z\to\ol{Z}$ be the open immersion of $Z$ into its closure in $X$.
 Let $L$ be an $\ell$-adic lisse sheaf on $Z$.
-We will denote the intermediate extension $j_{!*}L[\dim Z]$ (see \cite[p.\ 58]{BBD}), or its extension-by-zero to $X$, by $IC_{\ol{Z}}(L)$, and call it the \textit{intersection complex defined by the local system} $L$. \end{anitem}
+We will denote the intermediate extension $j_{!*}L[\dim Z]$ (see \cite[p.\ 58]{BBD}), or its extension-by-zero to $X$, by $\IC_{\ol{Z}}(L)$, and call it the \textit{intersection complex defined by the local system} $L$.